-1. Light Intensity (PAR, PPF, PPFD)
+1. Light Intensity

 Figure 1: Lumens and lux are for describing lighting for humans while PPF and PPFD are used for describing grow lights.

-2. Light Distribution
+2. Light Colour

 Colour Rendering Index (CRI) describes how well we can see an object under a light source.
-CRI is given on a scale from 0 to 100 percent and is often used when choosing lighting for detail-oriented activities (think assembly lines, dental work, and tattoo studios).
-Since CRI is a human-centric measurement, it really doesn’t tell us much about how a plant will “see” a grow light.
-However, if you have a grow facility where people need to do detailed work (like diagnosing plant diseases.
+CRI is given on a scale from 0 to 100 percent and is often used when choosing lighting for detail-oriented activities (assembly lines, dental work, etc).
+CRI doesn’t tell us how good a light is for plant growth.
+However, you may consider it if you have a facility where people need to do detailed work, like diagnosing plant diseases.
 Lights with a CRI of 80 or greater is enough for human work.
 CCT and CRI are both poor indicators of a grow light’s performance, since both measurements revolve around how we see light, and not how a plant sees light.